Creating a Pitch Deck: Tips and Best Practices

 9. Total Addressable Market (TAM)

 In this slide, you have to compare your market size to that of competitors.
 Of course, calculating and indicating an adequate estimate of the total addressable market bottom-up isn't simple.
-Yet this allows you to assess your product's or service's potential market size, its reach, and the idea's profitability.
+Yet this allows you to assess your product's or service's potential market size, its reach, and the profitability of your tech business ideas.
 The possibilities for business growth and your potential exit make a difference, likewise.

 Is it a large market?
 What about your competition?
 If the market scale is impressive, this can be one of the reasons why a product or service like yours is necessary and worth investing in.
 But the financial projections have to be reachable and plausible since if your assumptions seem like wild guesses, your pitch won't be realistic enough.
 This is a vital point to note if you're wondering how to develop a pitch deck that'll be powerful.